helm/charts/incubator/mssql-linux/README.md

  * This chart requires Docker Engine 1.8+ in any of their supported platforms.
 Please see vendor requirements [here for more information](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker).
  * At least 2GB of RAM (3.25 GB prior to 2017-CU2).
 Make sure to assign enough memory to the Docker VM if you're running on Docker for Mac or Windows.
  * Requires the following variables
-   - You must change the ACCEPT_EULA.value in the values.yaml file to `Y` or include `--set ACCEPT_EULA.value=Y` in the command line of `helm install` to override the default value of `N`.
+   - You must change the acceptEula.value in the values.yaml file to `Y` or include `--set acceptEula.value=Y` in the command line of `helm install` to override the default value of `N`.
    - You must change the editions variable in the values.yaml file to include the edition of SQL Server or include `--set edition.value=<your_product_id | edition_name>` in the command line of `helm install`.

 ## Chart Components